mikiyas999/Grouple/README.md

 📱 Create posts, like and comment on posts

 🎨Beautiful and improved custom UI

-⚙️Production ready project setup with husky, linters and more 📅 Calendar and events for groups
+⚙️Production ready project setup with husky,linters and more

+📅 Calendar and events for groups

 💬 Real time chat for groups (if we have time)

 📄 Beautiful landing page for our app

 🗺️ Explore page for all groups

 🔍 Performant Search features

-🛝 Custom Infinite carousels with infinite scroll 🔢Pagination with infinite scroll
+🛝 Custom Infinite carousels with infinite scroll

+🔢Pagination with infinite scroll

 📊 Dashboard to see group metrics

 🟣And so much more….